 The bouncer proceeded to explain how he had done military service in Wiesbaden, the location of the U.S. Army headquarters in Europe.
 He was delighted to have a couple of Germans (well, OK, just one) standing in front of him.

 He gladly let us into the nightclub.
-That is the only time in my life where the ID requirement was waived.
-That’s what it took – a nostalgic connection to a military casern a twelve-hour flight away.
+That is the only time in my life when the ID requirement was waived.
+That’s what it took – a nostalgic connection to a military casern a 12-hour flight away.